 If you’re staying at one of the hot springs resorts, this would be a good time to take an evening swim in the mineral pools before bedtime.

 The quirky Café Sarafornia is a good stop for an old-fashioned diner-style breakfast of pancakes or waffles for the kids, while huevos rancheros or more upscale options are on the menu for adult palates.
 While you’re there, you’ll learn a bit about the history of Calistoga and how the town is rumored to have been named!
+Or try the Calistoga Roastery, a 30-year-old classic coffeehouse with a laid-back vibe, yummy pastries, juice, coffee, hot cocoa, and other goodies.
+There’s even a toy box in the back.

 Continue the history lesson with a visit to the Sharpsteen Museum, which features a massive diorama of what Calistoga looked like in the 1860s, complete with an authentic stagecoach.
 Walk through the restored cottage that was one of the original buildings in Calistoga, and explore the history of our town.

 Next, drive down to Castello di Amorosa, a winery modeled after a 13th-century Tuscan castle.
 Sign up for a guided tour through the vaulted barrel room, torture chamber, dungeon and other fun areas of the castle complex.
 While the adults taste wine in the main tasting room, kids can try the winery’s non-alcoholic grape juice!
+And the kids will love the outdoor “zoo” with peacocks, chickens, pigs, sheep, and goats in abundance.

 For another historic stop, check out the Bale Grist Mill just to the south of the castle.
 The mill was built in 1846 and has an impressive 36-foot water wheel.
 If visiting on a Saturday, you can even watch the attendants mill grain — and you take home a bag of freshly milled flour!